CannerCMS/docs.canner.io/docs/guides-image-upload.md

   storageBucket
 });

-// remember to autauthencate firebase first, or uploading will be failed,
+// remember to authenticate firebase first, or uploading will be failed,
 // https://firebase.google.com/docs/auth/web/start
 firebase.auth().signInAnonymously();
 // or login your firebase Auth